partiql/partiql-ir-generator/README.md

 ### Permuted Domains and Cross-Domain `VisitorTransform`s

 TODO...
+For now, please search for examples in the pig-tests sub-project.

 ### `Visitor`

-Visitors are most useful for performing simple semantic checks or validation of type domain instances, but are not usually very useful for performing most *transformations* of trees into some other types of data.
+Plain visitors are most useful for performing simple semantic checks or validation of type domain instances, but are not usually very useful for performing most *transformations* of trees into some other types of data.

-Every generated `Visitor` class receives one `visit*` and `walk*` function.
+Every PIG-generated `Visitor` class receives one `visit*` and `walk*` function.

 This is different from the typical visitor pattern in that the `walk*` functions reside on the `Visitor` class and *not* on the classes for each node.
 This allows for the `walk*` functions to be customized as needed, for example, if